numfocus/gsoc/CONTRIBUTING-mentors.md

 When you sign-up with us you should also tell us your preferred way for students to contact you and a link to your new contributor page if you have one.

+## Sub Org Administrators

+Each project/organization under NumFOCUS umbrella for GSoC should have one administrator.

+The **sub-org admins** are responsible for

+- provide a list of projects ideas to **organization administrator**
+- advertise the application to the project/organization they represent
+- connect users with NumFOCUS profile
+- request to **organization administrator** a minimum and a maximum number of slots
+- assign mentors and students to available slots

 ## Mentors

 To be a mentor please tell your sub-org administrator so he can give you all the